History of labour law: Working conditions

 These early efforts were principally aimed at limiting child labour.
 From the mid-19th century, attention was first paid to the plight of working conditions for the workforce in general.
 For the first time detailed provisions for health and safety began to make their appearance in the law.
-Workers' compensation for preventible injuries was the outcome of a discussion by witnesses before the a Royal Commission in 1841.
-A year later, the first Mines and Collieries Act excluded women and girls from underground working, and limited the employment of boys under the age of ten.
+Workers' compensation for preventible injuries was the outcome of a discussion by witnesses before the a royal commission in 1841.
+A year later, the Mines and Collieries Act 1842 excluded women and girls from underground working, and limited the employment of boys under the age of ten.
 It was not until 1850 that systematic reporting of fatal accidents and until 1855 that other safeguards for health, life and limb in mines were seriously provided by law.

 From 1843 onwards, the Board of Health began issuing annual reports on the state of health and safety in the industry.
-Inspection was made more rigorous from 1850, and a Parliamentary Act in 1855 provided seven further regulations, relating to ventilation, fencing of disused shafts, signalling standards, proper gauges and valve for steam-boiler, indicator and brake for machine lowering and raising; it also provided that special rules submitted by mine-owners to the secretary of state, could gain legislative sanction and be enforceable through penalties.
+Inspection was made more rigorous from 1850, and the Coal Mines Act 1855 (18 & 19 Vict. c.
+108) provided seven further regulations, relating to ventilation, fencing of disused shafts, signalling standards, proper gauges and valve for steam-boiler, indicator and brake for machine lowering and raising; it also provided that special rules submitted by mine-owners to the secretary of state, could gain legislative sanction and be enforceable through penalties.

 Various inquests discovered the extent to which incompetent management and neglect was to blame for workplace accidents and legislation.
-This led to legislation in 1872 that required the employ of specifically certified managers.
+This led to the Coal Mines Regulation Act 1872 (35 & 36 Vict. c.
+76) that required the employ of specifically certified managers.
 The certificates were issued by a government agency to candidates after passing a series of examinations.
 The steady development of the coal industry, increasing association among miners, and increased scientific knowledge paved the way for the extension and rationalisation of the then-current legislation to a greater variety of industries.